Peel school board faces calls for transparency on library 'weeding' process

 But students and an advocacy group made up of members of the school community say some texts are being removed just for being more than 15 years old and are calling on the board to provide a clear explanation.

-Saisha Luciani, a 15-year-old student in Mississauga says she was upset when she went to her school library at the start of the new school year and learned her favourite books such as the ``Harry Potter'' series, ``The Hunger Games'' and even non-fiction books about her East Indian heritage had been removed.
+Saisha Luciani, a 15-year-old student in Mississauga, Ont., says she was upset when she went to her school library at the start of the new school year and learned her favourite books such as the “Harry Potter” series, “The Hunger Games” and even non-fiction books about her East Indian heritage had been removed.

 Reina Takata, a Grade 10 student, says her school librarian had recently informed students that books published before 2008 were no longer available since the board implemented its new weeding guidelines earlier this year.